General Data Protection Regulation Explained

 It is important to note, where organisations have a legitimate purpose for the collection, use, sharing and storage of data these will therefore overrule individual’s rights and processing can continue.

-If you wish to contact the Academy to obtain information that we hold, please complete the form available on the website or retrieve a paper copy in house.
+If you wish to lodge a SAR or FOI with the Trust, please use the links below to submit your request to our DPO.
 Proof of ID will need to be provided in order for the request to be completed and a response will be issued within one month from the date the request is received.

 Reporting a Data Breach